Our Team

 Paul Fanikos, RPh, MPA/HA | Chief Operating Officer

-Paul is responsible for providing leadership and oversight for the organization’s programs and services that focus on the development of evidence-based clinical practice guidelines, clinical outreach and education to providers and health systems to insure high-quality care for managing chronic conditions.
+Paul is responsible for providing leadership and oversight for the organization’s programs and services that focus on the development of evidence-based clinical practice guidelines and outreach to providers and health systems.
 Paul has more than 25 years’ experience directing disease and pharmaceutical educational programs that are focused on improving patient outcomes, containing costs, and optimizing customer satisfaction levels.
-Paul has held leadership roles with the country’s largest pharmacy providers and pharmaceutical companies developing innovative solutions to challenges that impact healthcare practitioners, health systems, extended care facilities as well as homecare programs across the country.
-Paul received his pharmacy degree from Massachusetts College of Pharmacy and his Masters degree from Suffolk University.
+Paul has held leadership roles with the country’s largest pharmacy providers and pharmaceutical companies, developing innovative solutions to challenges that impact healthcare practitioners.
+Paul received his pharmacy degree from Massachusetts College of Pharmacy and his master’s degree from Suffolk University.

 Ellen Dancel, PharmD, MPH | Director of Clinical Materials Development